Event Image Details - multi_panelists

 This year’s event will include a vital panel discussion on HIV prevention, awareness, and the pressing need for more universal access to prevention drugs like PrEP across Canada.
 This conversation will explore how Canada can lead with compassion, policy innovation, and public health equity to better support those at risk.
-Featured panelists include Dr. Kevin Woodward (Executive and Medical Director at HQ & Associate Professor at McMaster University), Councillor Chris Moise (Chair of the Toronto Board of Health), and a representative from CANFAR (the Canadian Foundation for AIDS Research).
+Canadian Club Toronto is proud to celebrate Pride Month on June 18.
+The evening will open with a special performance by Karamilk, followed by an engaging panel discussion featuring: Dr. Kevin Woodward (Executive and Medical Director at HQ & Associate Professor at McMaster University), Muluba Habanyama (CANFAR National Spokesperson), Councillor Chris Moise (Chair of the Toronto Board of Health) & Alex Filiatrault (VIIV Healthcare).

 Dr. Kevin Woodward